lit/lit.dev/packages/lit-dev-content/site/docs/v3/templates/custom-directives.md

 To create a class-based directive:

-*   Implement the directive as a class that extends the {% api "Directive" %} class.
+*   Implement the directive as a class that extends the {% api-v3 "Directive" %} class.
-*   Pass your class to the {% api "directive()" "directive" %} factory to create a directive function that can be used in Lit template expressions.
+*   Pass your class to the {% api-v3 "directive()" "directive" %} factory to create a directive function that can be used in Lit template expressions.

 ```js
 import {Directive, directive} from 'lit/directive.js';